 1. Images of six to twelve works of sculpture (up to twenty-four images total).
 Images should be in JPEG (.jpg) format.
 The longest side of the image should be at least 1500 pixels long.

 2. A list stating the title, medium and dimensions of the sculpture in PDF (.pdf) or Word (.docx) format.

 3. A biography or resume in PDF (.pdf) or Word (.docx) format.

-Applications can be shared with the NSS office through file sharing programs such as Dropbox, Google Docs, sendthisfile, Hightail, etc… Be sure to list the program you are applying for in the subject line or body of the email.
+Applications can be shared with email@example.com through file sharing programs such as Dropbox, Google Drive, sendthisfile, Hightail, WeTransfer, etc… Be sure to state ‘RMM Competition’ in the subject line or body of the email.

-Awards Jury: The jury of awards will include … Jurors will be looking for originality and talent, inspiration and personal interpretation – not just proficiency in replicating the model.
+Awards Jury: Jurors will be looking for originality and talent, inspiration and personal interpretation – not just proficiency in replicating the model.

 Roger T. Williams Prize of $1,500